actionml/harness/README.md

 ## Administrator

 The Administrator executes CRUD type operations on Engines.
 It will also (optionally) deals with administration type CLI extensions, which create Users, and assign Permissions based on a simple role-set.

 ## Engines

 An Engine is the implementation of a particular algorithm.
 They are seen in `com.actionml.core.engines` module.
-Each Engine must supply required APIs but what they do when invoked is entirely up to the Engine since they are algorithm specific.
+Each Engine must supply required APIs but what they do when invoked is entirely up to the Engine.
 The format of input and queries is also Engine specific so see the Engine's docs for more info.

 The common things about all Engines:

- - input is received as JSON "events" from the REST POST requests.
+ - input is received as JSON "events" from REST POST requests.
- - queries are JSON from the REST POST requests.
+ - queries are JSON from REST POST requests.
  - query results are returned in the response for the request
  - have JSON configuration files with generic Engine control params as well as Algorithm params.
 See the Engine docs for Algorithm params and Harness docs for generic Engine params.

 ## Scaling

 Harness is a stateless service.
 It does very little work itself.
 It delegates most work to the Engines, which are scaled in their own manner.
-Harness provides a toolbox of scalable services that can be used for state and datasets.
+Harness provides a toolbox of scalable services that can be used for state, datasets, and computing.

 Harness is scaled by scaling the services it and the various Engines use.
 For example The Universal Recommender will scale by using more Spark nodes for training, more Mongo nodes for storing input, and more Elasticsearch nodes for larger models.
 This scaling allows  virtually unlimited resources to be applied to an Engine Instance.

 ## Compute Engines

 The use of scalable Compute Engines allow Big Data to be used in Algorithms.
 The most obvious and common Compute Engine is Apache Spark, which along with the Hadoop Distributed File System (HDFS) form a massively scalable platform.
 Spark and HDFS support are provided (along with Elasticsearch) in the Harness Toolbox.

-However an Engine can choose to use other Compute Engines if it fits the Algorithm better.
-For instance Tensor Flow or DL4J for Neural Nets.

 # Streaming Online Kappa Learning